Aging Water Infrastructure Issues In The United States

 Every state has an SRF priority list.
 It includes each project per state that needed funds from the loan.

-However, it is not a complete list of all the needed projects since some defer the system upgrades because they believe that Congress will one day bring back the construction grants program.
+However, it is not a complete list of all the needed projects.
+Some defer the system upgrades because they believe that Congress will one day bring back the construction grants program.

 Meanwhile, raising the sewer or water rates is not the best option because the impact rate will increase, especially for low-income customers.

-In addition, the state does not include the large system on the priority list because it can secure low-interest rates on the bond market.
+In addition, the state does not prioritize the large system because it can secure low interest rates on the bond market.

 Indeed, state lists can give information.
 However, these are still incomplete.

-As such, it is best to rely on the quadrennial state surveys done by the EPA to determine the level of the nationwide need.
+As such, it is best to rely on the EPA's quadrennial state surveys to determine the level of the nationwide need.

-According to the recent survey of the EPA, which pertains to the needs, the US government must invest around $271 billion in the next 20 years to upgrade the stormwater or wastewater system.
-Also, they must invest around $384 for the upgrade of clean drinking water.
+According to a recent EPA survey on the needs, the US government must invest around $271 billion in the next 20 years to upgrade the stormwater or wastewater system and around $384 to upgrade clean drinking water.

-Stormwater is one of the largest expenses of the majority of the local communities.
+Stormwater is one of the largest expenses of most local communities.

 The survey conducted by the EPA accounts for 21% only of the stormwater needs.

-For years, there have been debates between the EPA and the states regarding the type of documentation needed to justify the costs of the survey.
+For years, the EPA and the states have debated the type of documentation needed to justify the costs of the survey.

-Many states have tried to explain the water quality benefits and the costs of a stormwater project completely.
-The American Water Works Association (AWWA) states that the United States needs to invest around $1 trillion for the next 25 years to change all of the drinking water pipes, sewer lines, and stormwater plants as well.
-AWWA has also included in this estimation the need to change the pipes, which are not reflected in the survey conducted by the EPA.
+Many states have tried to explain the benefits of water quality and the costs of a stormwater project completely.
+The American Water Works Association (AWWA) estimates that the United States must invest around $1 trillion over 25 years to replace all drinking water pipes, sewer lines, and stormwater plants.

-Apart from lacking a vivid national situation, the public is worried and uninformed of the state of the nation's water infrastructure.
+Apart from lacking a vivid national situation, the public is worried and uninformed about the nation's water infrastructure.

 Current Federal Programs

-Apart from the local and state funds, the federal government has various fund mechanisms.
+The federal government has various fund mechanisms besides the local and state funds.
 Here are some of the examples of federal programs:

 Clean Water State Revolving Fund of the EPA